Open: 11:30am - 10:00pm, 7 days a week

 Most of the food here is meant to be eaten family-style with everyone sharing all the dishes on the table.
 Most of these dishes are best when accompanied by rice: Northern and Northeastern Thai dishes with sticky rice, Central and Southern Thai with jasmine rice.
 In Thailand, only a spoon and fork are used: the spoon to eat with and the fork to push food onto the spoon.
 We encourage you to try this method as it is the easiest way to eat many of these dishes.
 Some things are traditionally eaten with the hands such as grilled meat, skewers and sticky rice.
 Please ask your server for guidance if you wish.
 Chopsticks are normally used only when eating noodles, Vietnamese or Chinese food (they will be supplied if appropriate with a certain dish), however chopsticks are available upon request.
 Laew tae khun, khrap!
 (Up to you!)

-Spicy, aromatic Northern Thai beef shin stew with dry chiles, turmeric, galangal, lemongrass, lime leaf and coriander root.
+Spicy, aromatic Northern Thai beef shin stew with onions, carrots, dry chiles, turmeric, galangal, lemongrass, lime leaf and coriander root.